lisbravo/MNIST-drawing-test/Readme.md

-This small project is a simple and fast way to emulate a hand drawing digits in the air
+This small project is a simple and fast way to simulate hand-drawn digits in the air

 Its main purpose is to analyze a good approach to solve the air hand writing digit calculator, called writing_dynamic_gestures_calculator, part of my Hand Commander framework

-Its based on a sketchpad from https://github.com/abhishek305/ProgrammingKnowlegde-Tkinter-Series/blob/master/10th/Slider%20and%20color%20choos.py that was modified to allow continuous live drawing (no need to hold a mouse button)  simulating the constant "drawing" path of hand movements
+It's based on a sketchpad from https://github.com/abhishek305/ProgrammingKnowlegde-Tkinter-Series/blob/master/10th/Slider%20and%20color%20choos.py that was modified to allow continuous live drawing (no need to hold a mouse button)  simulating the constant "drawing" path of hand movements

 It also process the drawing to detect a valid digit and use a neural network to infer the current digit.